timshannon/tech.townsourced.com/content/post/townsourced-open-sourced.md

 If you want to run Townsourced for yourself you can get each one of the API keys used for free without committing to any subscription or fees.
-The [Google Maps API key](https://developers.google.com/maps/documentation/embed/get-api-key) would be a minimum to have for a lot of the UI functionality to work.
+The [Google Maps API key](https://developers.google.com/maps/documentation/embed/get-api-key) would be a minimum requirement to have for a lot of the UI functionality to work.

 ## Attribution
 Open-source is important, and Townsourced relies heavily on open-source technologies.
 Most open-source licenses are